 All important website tracking metrics can be visualized in one simple dashboard, and therefore they should be.
 Hence our name: Simple Analytics.

-In most cases, there is no need for multiple layers of menus and dashboards.
-Google Analytics is an overly complex tool for which you need training to fully understand it.
+There is no need for multiple layers of menus and dashboards in most cases.
+Google Analytics is an overly complex tool for which you need training to understand it fully.

-Simple Analytics provides an overview of all the important metrics in a single dashboard.
+Simple Analytics provides an overview of all the essential metrics in a single dashboard.
 It’s intuitive, privacy compliant, and simple.
 See for yourself.